Before discussing a brand persona, let us explore what a brand or branding is all about.

 - Subaru (rugged, tough)

-How about you think about your favorite brands and see if they reflect any particular personality traits.
+How about your favorite brands and see if they reflect any particular personality traits.
 See if you are person having some of those personality traits.

 How do you Build a Brand Persona?